 Since the late 1990s, the Foundation has concentrated its grantmaking in three areas: early childhood development, youth development and education (with an emphasis on teacher quality and principal leadership).
 Today, the Foundation has an asset base of over $100 million and distributes almost $5 million in grants each year primarily in Chicago, Boston, New York, Philadelphia, and the San Francisco Bay Area.

-W. Clement Stone died in September 2002 at the age of 100, and Jessie V. Stone passed away in 2004.
-Their grandchildren, great-grandchildren and several other family members, who serve as President, trustees, corporate officers and committee members, sustain the Stones’ family tradition of philanthropy and their steadfast conviction that every individual can make a significant contribution to improving the quality of life for others.
+W. Clement Stone died in September 2002 at the age of 100, and Jessie V. Stone passed away in 2004 at the age of 100.
+Many of their grandchildren, great-grandchildren and several other family members, serve as the Foundation trustees, corporate officers and committee members, and in that capacity sustain the Stones’ family tradition of philanthropy and their steadfast conviction that every individual can make a significant contribution to improving the quality of life for others.